A Star Is Born (2018 soundtrack): Critical reception

-The soundtrack received a positive response from critics.
+The soundtrack received positive response from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album has an average score of 78, based on 8 reviews, indicating "generally favorable reviews".

-The Washington Posts Mark Kennedy called the soundtrack a "five-star marvel" and stated that it is a possible contender to win a Grammy Award.
-Stephen Thomas Erlewine, writing for AllMusic, said "All the songs make sense narratively and on their own, so they hold together well and would amount to a first-rate soundtrack", but criticized the dialogue included in the album.
-Rolling Stones Brittany Spanos gave the soundtrack four stars out of a possible five, saying "The music Gaga helps write for this stretch in Ally's career...is gorgeous--romantic without being trite and powerful."
+Mark Kennedy of The Washington Post called the soundtrack a "five-star marvel" and stated that it is a possible contender to win a Grammy Award.
 Nick Reilly of NME complimented the album's "emotionally charged songs that feel entirely appropriate for this heartfelt tale of doomed romance", adding that the album is "one of the best Hollywood soundtracks of recent years."
+Writing for The A.V.
+Club, Gwen Ihnat described the soundtrack as "an enjoyable yet poignant roller coaster of a listen".
+Rolling Stones Brittany Spanos wrote that the album's early songs are "almost impenetrably perfect", praising their romantic yet powerful tone and suggesting they "should've been the template" for the rootsy direction Gaga pursued on Joanne.
+She added that as the soundtrack shifts to Ally's pop career, it delivers a run of catchy, The Fame-style singles that remain "deliciously fun" despite reflecting her artistic compromise.

+AllMusic's Erlewine wrote, "All the songs make sense narratively and on their own, so they hold together well and would amount to a first-rate soundtrack", but criticized the dialogue included in the album.
 Wren Graves of Consequence felt the soundtrack succeeds largely due to the chemistry between the duo, praising Cooper's "professional-quality voice" and Gaga's ability to "play in different musical sandboxes".
 Although noting that the dialogue interludes and filler tracks sometimes "kill the emotional energy" of the album, he concluded that its "real joy" and "pleasure in the making of art" make it a compelling and authentic soundtrack.

-Ben Beaumont-Thomas of The Guardian acknowledged that "Bradley Cooper shows he can sing as well as act and direct", but that "it is Lady Gaga's pop prowess that lifts each track, be it spectacular piano ballads or heart-rending duets" George Fenwick of The New Zealand Herald especially praised the second half of the album, and felt that while Cooper has strong vocals, he cannot keep up with Gaga, who "eventually steals the entire soundtrack."
+Ben Beaumont-Thomas of The Guardian acknowledged that "Bradley Cooper shows he can sing as well as act and direct", but that "it is Lady Gaga's pop prowess that lifts each track, be it spectacular piano ballads or heart-rending duets".
+George Fenwick of The New Zealand Herald especially praised the second half of the album, and felt that while Cooper has strong vocals, he cannot keep up with Gaga, who "eventually steals the entire soundtrack."
+Similarly, Carl Wilson of Slate wrote that the soundtrack contains some of Gaga's "most stunning musical moments" of her career, while Cooper's performances are less compelling when heard apart from the film.